 In late 1977 Coverdale was finally in a position to begin putting together a touring band to promote ‘Northwinds’, whose release was held back to coincide.
 As a result the band was assembled in haste, and with the full knowledge that personnel might later change.
 Bernie Marsden joined from the ashes of Paice Ashton Lord to compliment Micky Moody and provide a twin lead guitar approach.

 Bernie was followed by his ex-Hammer band-mate Neil Murray on bass.
-In turn Murray roped in David Dowle on drums, and the troublesome keyboard spot was hurriedly filled by Brian Johnston, who at least brought the desired Hammond sound to the group.
+In turn Murray roped in David Dowle on drums, and the troublesome keyboard spot was hurriedly filled by Brian Johnstone, who at least brought the desired Hammond sound to the group.
+Both Dowle and Johnstone had previously been members of Streetwalkers.
 The band’s debut 'back to the roots' tour (many in cramped intimate UK venues) was chaotically organised, but despite everything proved a triumph.
 In its aftermath it was decided that with the new band already writing and performing its own material on stage (‘Northwinds’ barely got a look-in), a true vinyl representation of what the new band was about had to be captured as soon as possible.
 First though, a new keyboard player was required.

-(photo: Brian Johnston and David Coverdale, Back To The Roots Tour, 1978)
+(photo: Brian Johnstone and David Coverdale, Back To The Roots Tour, 1978)

 Brian Johnston had proved unsuitable for Whitesnake’s intense live performances, and Moody’s ex-Snafu colleague Pete Solley was quickly hired for the band’s first recording sessions.